rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

     2>&1 | tee -a $LOGFILE; \
     date | tee -a $LOGFILE

 It may be desirable to save this shell script to a file and then launch the shell script, rather than attempting to copy all of this into the terminal prompt at once.
 Call the shell script ``dp02_custom_coadd_1patch.sh``.
-This ``dp02_custom_coadd_1patch.sh`` takes 30-35 minutes to run from start to finish.
+This ``dp02_custom_coadd_1patch.sh`` script takes 30-35 minutes to run from start to finish.
 Here's what the full set of printouts looks like for a successful custom coadd processing:

 .. code-block::